Enhance Checkbox and Radio Button Design Using CSS3

 }

-At this stage, here is how our radio input type looks like.
+At this stage, here’s how our radio input type looks:

-Now, we add the small circle inside when this input is checked.
+Now, we’ll add a small circle inside when the input is checked.
 We will utilize the CSS3 :checked pseudo-class along with the Bullet HTML character ().
-This bullet will be delivered through content property, thus we need to convert this HTML character for CSS with a Entity Conversion Tool.
+To use this character in CSS, you’ll need to convert it using an Entity Conversion Tool.

 input[type=radio]:checked + label:before {